JeffOstrom/Tech-Cloud/README.md

 Synopsis
 -------------------------------------------------------------------------------------

-- Discover the news daily and save your top favorite articles
+- Discover top Tech news daily and save your top favorite articles

-- This web app gives users the freedom to scrape current news from website
+- This web app gives users the freedom to scrape current news from website www.techcrunch.com

 - Go read some news!
 Check it out! https://jeffostrom.github.io/mongo-scrape/